 Our parents prepared one apartment.

-그루 (geuru) → a counter for trees
+그루 (geuru) → a word used for counting trees

 식목일에 나무 열 그루를 심는 게 목표예요. (singmogire namu yeol geurureul simneun ge mokpyoyeyo.)